-to establish demonstratively the existence of the soul after its separation from the body.
-The spectres or phantoms which the said clairvoyants saw were nought else but the last state of the deceased patients, whom, in their ecstatic ignorance, they went to seek in the graveyards, and which the ignorance, not less great, of the magnetisers allowed to subsist on the clairvoyant's awaking.
-This, it is true, must have produced injurious effects; but which ought to prove to the magnetisers that these corpses, reduced years ago to dust, nevertheless existed for the clairvoyant, and demonstrated to them the immortality of material forms in the world of effects, as spiritualism demonstrates the immortality of the causes in the type-world.
+I reply to Doctor Bertrand that the magnetizers who have made experiments of this kind, doubtless, knew not how to conduct them; this, it is true, might seriously affect the clairvoyante's mind; but those which I propose, and which have been read, can present no inconvenience of the kind, and ought, on the contrary, to establish demonstratively the existence of the soul after its separation from the body.
+The spectres or phantoms which the said clairvoyantes saw were naught else but the last state of the deceased patients, whom, in their ecstatic ignorance, they went to seek in the gravevards, and which the ignorance, not less great of the magnetizers allowed to subsist on the clairvoyante's awaking.
+This, it is true, must have produced injurious effects; but which ought to prove to the magnetizers that these corpses, reduced years ago to dust, nevertheless existed for the clairvoyante, and demonstrated to them the immortality of material forms in the world of effects, as spiritualism demonstrates the immortality of the causes in the type-world.
 Doctor Bertrand is far from wishing to believe in such communications between the two worlds, as will be seen by the following article; but his citing it is sufficient for us to reproduce it, thinking that those who may have been convinced by the experiments we have cited will explain it otherwise:-

-"The members of the Exegetical Society of Stockholm were zealously engaged in magnetising.
+"The members of the Exegetical Society of Stockholm were zealously engaged in magnetizing.
 In 1787 and 1788, they had come, I know not how, to the persuasion that the marvellous facts of somnambulism could not appertain to the material man, and that it must be some pure intelligence speaking through the mouth of patients fallen into this state!
-Well! all the sick persons sent to sleep by men persuaded of this idea, not only were persuaded of it themselves, but also, like the possessed, they identified themselves with the spiritual substances supposed to speak through their mouth; and when the magnetiser, after sending them to sleep, put to them the usual questions:- 'Who are you who speak?' they replied, conformably to the ideas of the person questioning them, I am the brother, the father, the friend, or child of the person you have sent to sleep.
-And then he would speak of the dead, discuss points of philosophy, preach the doctrine of Swedenborg, and give information of what was passing in the I could add to these examples, so conclusive, a great number of others not less so."
+Well! all the sick persons sent to sleep by men persuaded of this idea, not only were persuaded of it themselves, but also, like the possessed, they identified themselves with the spiritual substances supposed to speak through their mouth; and when the magnetizer, after sending them to sleep, put to them the usual questions: 'Who are you who speak?' they replied, conformably to the ideas of the person questioning them, I am the brother, the father, the friend, or child of the person you have sent to sleep.
+And then he would speak of the dead, discuss points of philosophy, preach the doctrine of Swedenborg, and give information of what was passing in the other world. \ \ \ \ I could add to these examples, so conclusive, a great number of others not less so."

-Doctor Bertrand apparently throws out a hint to the effect that he looks upon the members of this society (one of the most learned that ever existed) as poor visionaries, who were the sport of their imagination and of the more or less nonsensical ramblings of their clairvoyants.
-Had the Doctor thought of experimenting himself, he would have instantly recognised the truth or falsehood of these communications.
-To reject an assertion supported by well-informed men, without mature examination, is not being logical, and above all to terminate with this phrase :- 'I could add to these examples, so conclusive, a great number of others not less so.'
-If these examples are conclusive, and you do not admit them, Doctor, you know only how to cite, and not conclude.
+Doctor Bertrand apparently throws out a hint to the effect that he looks upon the members of this society (one of the most learned that ever existed), as poor visionaries, who were the sport of their imagination and of the more or less nonsensical ramblings of their clairvoyantes.
+Had the doctor thought of experimenting himself, he would have instantly recognised the truth or falsehood of these communications.
+To reject an assertion supported by well-informed men, without mature examination, is not being logical, and above all to terminate with this phrase: 'I could add to these examples, so conclusive, a great number of others not less so.'
+If these examples are conclusive, and you do not admit them, doctor, you know only how to cite, and not conclude.

-Chardel.-We will pass on to another magnetiser, whose knowledge and veracity cannot be doubted.
-M. C. Chardel, Counsellor at the Court of Cassation at Paris, in his "Essay on Psychology," 3rd edit., 1844, page 111, thus expresses himself:-
+Chardel.-We will pass on to another magnetizer, whose knowledge and veracity can not be doubted.
+M. C. Chardel, counsellor at the court of cassation at Paris, in his "Essay on Psychology," third edition, 1844, page 111, thus expresses himself:-